 American craft brewers are addressing late-summer and looking to fall with a full slate of new beers you’re gonna want to chase down this weekend.

-Summer Timed (Kalamazoo, MI) – Bell’s has returned a summertime classic, its second most popular beer that’s right behind Two Hearted IPA in sales.
+Oberon Returns (Kalamazoo, MI) – Bell’s has returned a classic, the brewery’s second most popular beer that’s right behind Two Hearted IPA in sales.
 Bell’s Oberon Ale is a 5.8% ABV American Wheat Ale that is fermented with Bell’s signature house ale yeast, mixing a spicy hop character with mildly fruity aromas.
 The addition of wheat malt lends a smooth mouthfeel, making it a perfect warm weather beer.

 A “wheat beer” really refers to any beer where a substantial portion of the grain used in brewing is wheat.
 Generally they’re hazy, citrusy, brews and have fuller mouthfeel.
 They’re also difficult to brew.
 And Untappd named Oberon as its highest rated Wheat Ale in 2021.